-Worn cleats can release unexpectedly and if the route you are planning on riding has a fair share of hike-a-bike, they will wear even faster.
+Worn cleats can release unexpectedly, and if the route you are planning on riding has a fair share of hike-a-bike, they will wear even faster.
 If they are over worn, give yourself a fresh pair before setting out.
-Unfortunately, I like Crank Bros pedals, but due to the soft and quick wearing brass cleats, I’ve since switched to Shimano pedals.
+I used to use Crank Bros pedals, but due to the soft and quick wearing brass cleats, I’ve since switched to Shimano pedals.
 And as you can see in Neil’s video, they are quite bombproof.

 Last but not least, tune everything.
 Besides offering a nice smooth ride when you roll out, this is another means of inspection to find any potential issues.
 Adjust your brakes to make sure there is no friction, tune the drivetrain, inflate the tires to the desired pressure, and make any final adjustments to ensure your fit and comfort.

 For other bikepacking preparation articles, be sure to check out our Field Guide to Tubeless as well as the Bikepacking Repair Kit.
 Have another Maintenance tip to share?
 Add it to the conversation below…